apache/doris-website/docs/data-operate/import/data-source/minio.md

 - Use S3 Load to load MinIO files into Doris, which is an asynchronous load method.
 - Use TVF to load MinIO files into Doris, which is a synchronous load method.

-## Notes

-The S3 SDK uses the virtual-hosted style by default.
-However, some object storage systems may not enable or support virtual-hosted style access.
-In this case, we can add the `use_path_style` parameter to force the use of the path style.

 ## load with S3 Load

 Use S3 Load to import files on object storage.
 For detailed steps, please refer to the [Broker Load Manual](../import-way/broker-load-manual.md)